chakku000/C-pthread-syntax/README.md

 # C-pthread-syntax
-syntax definition for pthread library for C language
+Vim syntax definition for pthread library for C language